Modeling Uncertainty and Using Post-fusion as Fallback Improves Retrieval Augmented Generation with LLMs

 \subsection{Usage Analysis}

-Finding a balance between improving the quality of generated answers and resource utilization is crucial.
-Figure~\ref{figure:nq_usage} illustrates the token usage of different approaches.
-The Concatenate method consumes the fewest resources, followed by Concat + PF as the second resource-efficient approach.
-Considering the performance advantage of Concat + PF over Concatenate (Table \ref{tb_5psg}), we recommend employing Concat + PF as a more effective approach for integrating retrieved passages with LLMs.
+Striking a balance between enhancing the quality of generated answers and optimizing resource utilization is essential.
+As depicted in Figure~\ref{figure:nq_usage}, different methodologies vary in their token usage.
+The Concatenate method is the most resource-efficient, whereas the Concat + PF method, albeit being the second most efficient, has an additional 90.5 tokens on average when compared to Concatenate.
+Given the significant performance boost of Concat + PF over Concatenate (a $15.6\%$ increase in EM as presented in Table \ref{tb_5psg}), we advocate for the adoption of Concat + PF.
+This offers a more efficient means of integrating retrieved passages with LLMs.